-If your question is not answered in our documentation, please submit a ticket through our website.
+If your question is not answered in our documentation, please submit a ticket: https://support.4bridgeworks.com/contact/

-A Network security
+Appendix A: Network security

 During virtual machine creation a network security group was created.
 In this example this group was modified to only allow access from the IP address you are currently connecting to Azure from.
-See Section 6.1.2.3: Network Security Group for the initial network security group setup.
+See Section 6.3.2: Network Security Group for the initial network security group setup.